Almost halfway there . . . runners closing in on the 20K mark in Greenpoint

 What does it take to rouse this blog from its slumbers?
 What it takes, evidently, is a jolt of sugar and caffeine, followed by a sharp slash of yellow mustard.
 Sour orange juice, garlic, salt and pork help, too.

 Which is to say . . .
 I had lunch at this counter in Gowanus, and just had to write about it.
 My initial plan was to include it in my annual NYC marathon course round-up (yes, installment #3 will be arriving soon), but (a) My Cuban Spot is closed on Sundays and (b) it really deserves its own post.
+(CORRECTION: the restaurant is now *open* on Sundays starting at noon.
+It’s closed Mondays.)
 Continue reading

 Sunny and 63 degrees in the second week of February!
 On the last such frighteningly unseasonable day, a few weeks ago, I arranged my tempo run (expect a Boston marathon training post soon) so that my cool down would end right around Nostrand and Avenue D. That’s where Taste the Tropics dominates its corner through sheer exuberance and force of personality.
 Continue reading